mui/material-ui/docs/data/base/guides/interoperability-with-tailwind-css/interoperability-with-tailwind-css.md

      </div>
 ```

-You may noticed that I slightly changed the classes use for the custom borders on some of the buttons so that we can have a consistent focus indicator on all buttons.
+Some classes were slightly changed on some buttons so we have a consistent focus indicator.

 ## Conclusion

-This is what we learned in this guide:
+These are the things we covered in this guide:

-✅ How to apply the Tailwind CSS classes inside the MUI Base components using the `componentsProps` prop, which allows us to target each slot inside the components.\
+✅ How to use Tailwind CSS utility classes to style MUI Base components, using the `componentsProps`prop for targeting specific slots within the component.
-✅ We also learned that in some more involved customization scenarios, we may even need to create custom components for some of the slots.
-We can then use the `components` prop to pass the custom component.
-When creating custom components, it is important not to forget to pass all props on the root of the component.\
+✅ How to create custom components for specific slots in more complex customization scenarios.
+We used the `component` prop to pass them into the parent component.
-✅ Lastly, if we want to add some conditional style based on the state of the owner component, we can use a callback as a value inside the `componentsProps` prop.
+✅ How to apply conditional styling based on the owner component's state using a callback as value for the `componentsProps` prop.

-You can find the complete code of this demo under in the following [link](https://github.com/mui/material-ui/tree/master/examples/mui-base-with-tailwind-css).
+Get all the code used in this guide in the [MUI Base with Tailwind CSS](https://github.com/mui/material-ui/tree/master/examples/mui-base-with-tailwind-css) example project.